VirtualFlyBrain/VFB_reporting_results/README.md

   **QUERY1**

-  Query for cell type annotations with FBbt  (only  applies to FAFB)
+  Query for cell type annotations with FBbt (Does not apply to L1EM)

   **Endpoint:** annotations/query-targets